 We derive closed-form expressions for the exchange rate offsets in our model in the special case where permanent tariffs are introduced in a steady state.
 In this case, the exchange rate jumps to a new steady state level and there are no transition dynamics.
-We also study the implications of changing the model assumptions, such as replacing the assumption of Producer Currency Pricing (PCP) by Dominant Currency Pricing (DCP) or looking at temporary or expected tariffs.
+We also study the implications of alternative assumptions, such as replacing the assumption of Producer Currency Pricing (PCP) with Dominant Currency Pricing (DCP) or looking at temporary or expected tariffs.
 These cases give rise to transition dynamics, which we characterize and quantify in a calibrated version of the model.

-The main results from the model can be summarized as follows.
-First, the exchange rate moves in a way that offsets the impact of the tariff (a tariff on imports appreciates the home currency and a tariff on exports depreciates it).
-Second, the exchange-rate offset tends to be larger for a tariff on exports than for a tariff on imports.
-Under our benchmark calibration, a 10 percent import tariff appreciates the home currency by about 3 percent but an export tariff of the same size depreciates the currency by about 10 percent.
-Third, transitory and expected tariffs have a smaller impact than permanent tariffs as expected.
-Finally, the exchange rate offsets tend to be larger under DCP than PCP because of exchange rate overshooting.
+We find that in all cases, the exchange rate moves in a way that offsets the impact of the tariff (a tariff on imports appreciates the home currency and a tariff on exports depreciates it).
+The exchange-rate offset tends to be larger for a tariff on exports than for a tariff on imports, and to be larger under DCP than PCP because of exchange rate overshooting.

-We then calibrate the model to the US and to China in order to quantify the impact of the tariffs introduced in 2018 and 2019 on the dollar and renminibi effective exchange rates.
-For this calibration we take into account all the tariffs introduced in 2018 and 2019 on the two countries' exports and imports, including those imposed by third countries.2 Average tariff rates increased for both exports and imports of the U.S. and China so that it is unclear a priori whether their currencies should have appreciated or depreciated.

-Based on this calibration exercise, we find that the tariffs introduced in 2018-19 should have left the effective exchange rate of the dollar broadly unchanged.
-The dollar's lack of response comes from the fact that tariffs on exports and imports offset each other in the case of the US.
-The average tariff rate increased by about three times more for US imports than for US exports, which left the effective exchange rate of the dollar unchanged since it responds three times more to tariffs on exports than to tariffs on imports according to the model.
-By contrast, we find that the tariffs should have depreciated the renminbi by more than 3 percent.
-This difference reflects that in China the average tariff increased more for exports than for imports.
+The second part of the paper attempts to quantify the impact of the 2018-19 US-China trade war on the US dollar and Chinese renminbi effective exchange rates.
+We do this following two methodologically independent approaches.
+First, we estimate the quantitative implications of the model when calibrated to the tariffs on the exports and imports of the US and China that were introduced in 2018 and 2019.
+Average tariff rates increased for both exports and imports of the U.S. and China so that it is unclear a priori whether their currencies should have appreciated or depreciated.
+We find that the tariffs introduced in 2018-19 should have left the effective exchange rate of the dollar broadly unchanged, but should have depreciated the renminbi by more than 3 percent.
+This difference reflects that the average tariff increased more for exports than for imports in China whereas the opposite is true for the US.

-The last part of the paper then compares the model predictions with the results of a highfrequency event study.
-This exercise is model-free and provides an independent benchmark for comparison with the predictions of our calibrated model.
-We look at how the dollar and the renminbi responded to tariff-related news in 2018-19.3 We construct nominal effective exchange rates (NEERs) for the US dollar and the renminbi at the ten-minute frequency and measure the impact of tariff news on these effective exchange rates at time horizons of a few hours.
-For this exercise we restrict the attention to tariffs imposed by the US and China on each other.
+We then present the results of a high-frequency event study.
+We look at how the dollar and the renminbi responded to tariff-related news in 2018-19.2 We construct nominal effective exchange rates (NEERs) for the US dollar and the renminbi at the ten-minute frequency and measure the impact of tariff news on these effective exchange rates at time horizons of a few hours.
+This exercise is model-free and provides an independent estimation of the impact of tariffs on the dollar and renminbi exchange rates.